steevanb/docker-php-code-fixer/README.md

 and docker images on [dockerhub](https://cloud.docker.com/u/steevanb/repository/docker/steevanb/php-code-fixer), follow [wapmorgan/PhpCodeFixer](https://github.com/wapmorgan/PhpCodeFixer) versions.

-If some fix has to be made on this repository, we will add a 4th level in version, like 2.0.19`.1`.
+If some fixes has to be made on this repository, we will add a 4th level in version, like 2.0.23`.1`.

 ## Installation